A Theoretical Study of Inductive Biases in Contrastive Learning: An eigenfunction viewpoint

 In this section, we introduce an eigenfunction perspective that generalizes the theory in the previous section to more general settings.
-We first introduce the background on eigenfunctions and discuss its relation with contrastive learning.
+We first introduce the background on eigenfunctions and discuss their relation with contrastive learning.
 Then we develop a theory that incorporates the model architecture with assumptions stated using the language of eigenfunctions.
 The advantage over the previous section is that we can further reduce the required representation dimensionality when the minimal implementable clusters exhibit certain internal structures.

-Here we note that we use the language of eigenfucntions because the positive-pair graph can be infinite.
-Causal readers can think of the the graph as a very large but finite graph and treat all the eigenfunctions as eigenvectors.
+Here we note that we use the language of eigenfunctions because the positive-pair graph can be infinite.
+Casual readers can think of the graph as a very large but finite graph and treat all the eigenfunctions as eigenvectors.